sous-chefs/rundeck/cookbooks/wt_streaminganalysis_monitor/README.md

 * metricslistener.enabled: Are we listening to metrics
 * metricslistener.topic: The topic used for auditing (defaults to stream-audit)
 * stats_interval: This is how often to call (seconds) Nimbus to retrieve statistics
+* healthcheck_enabled: Are health checks enabled

-= USAGE:
+* healthcheck_port: Which port will health checks be exposed = USAGE: